HubSpot/draft-extend/building-plugins.md

         nestEnd: '</ol>'
     }
     ```
-    - default: `{}`
-- `entityToHTML: function(entity: RawEntity, originalText: string): string` - Function to transform instances into HTML output.
+- `entityToHTML: (next: function) => (entity: RawEntity, originalText: string): (ReactElement | MarkupObject | string)` - Function to transform instances into HTML output.
 A `RawEntity` is an object of shape `{type: string, mutability: string, data: object}`.
-    - default: `(entity, originalText) => originalText`
+If the returned `ReactElement` contains no children it will be wrapped around `originalText`.
+A `MarkupObject` will also be wrapped around `orignalText`.
-- `htmlToStyle: function(nodeName: string, node: Node, currentStyle: OrderedSet): OrderedSet` - Function that is passed an HTML Node and the current `Immutable.OrderedSet` of inline styles applied.
-It should return a transformed list of styles to be applied to all children of the node.
+- `htmlToStyle: (next: function) => (nodeName: string, node: Node) => OrderedSet` - Function that is passed an HTML Node.
+It should return a list of styles to be applied to all children of the node.
 The function will be invoked on all HTML nodes in the input.
-    - default: `(nodeName, node, currentStyle) => currentStyle`
-- `htmlToBlock: function(nodeName: string, node: Node): string` - Function that inspects a block level HTML Node and can return a custom ContentBlock type to assign to the block.
-If no custom type should be used it may return nothing.
+- `htmlToBlock: (next: function) => (nodeName: string, node: Node) => RawBlock | string` - Function that inspects an HTML `Node` and can return data to assign to the block in the shape `{type, data}`.
+If no data is necessary a block type may be returned as a string.
+If no custom type should be used it may return `null` or `undefined`.
-    - default: `() => {}`
-- `htmlToEntity: function(nodeName: string, node: Node): string` - Function that inspects an HTML Node and converts it to any Draft.js Entity that should be applied to the contents of the Node.
+- `htmlToEntity: (next: function) => (nodeName: string, node: Node) => ?string` - Function that inspects an HTML Node and converts it to any Draft.js Entity that should be applied to the contents of the Node.
 If an Entity should be applied this function should call `Entity.create()` and return the string return value that is the Entity instance's key.
 If no entity is necessary it may return nothing.
-    - default: `() => {}`
-- `textToEntity: function(text): Array<TextEntityObject>` - Function to convert plain input text to entities.
+- `textToEntity: (next: function) => (text: string) => Array<TextEntityObject>` - Function to convert plain input text to entities.
 Note that `textToEntity` is invoked with the value of each individual text DOM Node.
 For example, with input `<div>node one<span>node two</span></div>` `textToEntity` will be called with strings `'node one'` and `'node two'`.
-This function generally uses a regular expression to return an array of as many `TextEntityObject`s as necessary for the text string.
+Implementations of this function generally uses a regular expression to return an array of as many `TextEntityObject`s as necessary for the text string.
 A `TextEntityObject` is an object with properties:
     - `offset: number`: Offset of the entity to add within `text`
     - `length: number`: Length of the entity starting at `offset` within `text`
     - `result: string`: If necessary, a new string to replace the substring in `text` defined by `offset` and `length`.
 If omitted from the object no replacement will be made.